facebook/relay/docs/APIReference-Relay.md

 ---

-`Relay` is the entry point to the React library.
+`Relay` is the entry point to the Relay library.
 If you're using one of the prebuilt packages it's available as a global; if you're using CommonJS modules you can `require()` it.

+> Note
+>
+> The `react-relay` npm module includes `react` as a *peer dependency*.
+Your app should specify React as a dependency explicitly.

 The most-used function is [`createContainer()`](#createcontainer-static-method) which wraps components with data declarations.